 Cooperative learning is an environment where students work in small groups to achieve a shared goal.
 This could be as simple as working in small groups to create an epic LEGO city, or creating a group relay game by coding Unruly Splats.

-Cooperative learning gives students ownership over their learning while the teacher coaches groups along.
+Cooperative learning in the classroom gives students ownership over their learning while the teacher coaches groups along.
 However groups are organized, students should be talking with one another and collaborating on the task.
 Since students are working together, the classroom may become noisy-- and that is fantastic!
-Cooperative learning is all about facilitating students to share their ideas, ask questions, and play together.
+Cooperative learning in the classroom is all about facilitating students to share their ideas, ask questions, and play together.

 Research by Beesley and Apthortp in their book “Classroom Instruction That Works, 2nd Edition”, found that “students in cooperative conditions performed better on academic assessments than those in individual conditions”.
 According to a 1992 study by Johnson & Johnson, cooperative activities compared with competitive and individualistic efforts typically results in greater psychological health, social competence, and self-esteem.